-Impacts from the construction of landfills at Berths 243-245 and the Northwest Slip would be less than significant because no individuals or habitat for the California least tern or other special status species would be adversely affected.
+Impacts from the construction of landfills at Berths 243-245 and the Northwest Slip would be less than significant because no loss of individuals or a substantial reduction of habitat for the California least tern, marine mammals, or other special status species would be adversely affectedoccur, nor would loss of any critical habitat for federally listed species occur.
 Dredging for the CSWH Expansion Area dike would also have less than significant impacts on these species because the disturbance would be localized, be of short duration, and affect few, if any individuals.

-Construction in the immediate vicinity of the CSWH for construction of the CSWH Expansion Area and Eelgrass Habitat Area has the potential to adversely affect California least tern foraging by causing a decline in the availability of forage fish or the ability of least terns to find forage fish during the nesting season due to construction-related turbidity within the adjacent CSWH and surrounding areas.
-Construction would affect approximately 13 acres (2.5 percent) of the 512 acres of existing shallow water California least tern foraging habitat available within the Harbor at any time during concurrent construction of the CSWH Expansion Area and Eelgrass Habitat Area.
+Construction activities in the immediate vicinity of the CSWH for construction of the CSWH Expansion Area and Eelgrass Habitat Area hashave the potential to adversely affect California least tern foraging by causing a decline in the availability of forage fish or the ability of California least terns to find forage fish during the nesting season due to construction-related turbidity within the adjacent CSWH and surrounding areas.
+Construction would affect approximately 13 6.5 acres (2.65 ha) (1.3 percent) of the 512519 acres (210 ha) of existing shallow water California least tern foraging habitat available within the Harbor at any time during concurrent construction of the CSWH Expansion Area and Eelgrass Habitat Area.
 Thus, impacts would be less than significant.
 Nevertheless, based on coordination with USFWS, to ensure that construction-related turbidity would not adversely affect California least tern, mitigation measures BIO-1 through BIO-3 are recommended.
-Based on this impact analysis it has been determined that the Proposed Action may affect, but is not likely to adversely affect, the California least tern.
-The USACE will initiate informal consultation with USFWS pursuant to ESA Section 7.
+Based on this impact analysis it has been determined that Alternative 1 of the Proposed Action may affect, but is not likely to adversely affect, the California least tern.
+The USACE will-has initiate-completed informal consultation with USFWS pursuant to ESA Section 7.

-Impacts to the California brown pelican would be less than significant because foraging would not be adversely affected as described above.
+Impacts to the California brown pelican would be less than significant because, as described above, foraging would not be adversely affected as described above.

 Western snowy plovers are not known to nest in the Harbor, and no designated critical habitat for the species is located within the Harbor.
-Therefore there would be no impact to western snowy plover.
+Therefore, there would be no impact to western snowy plover.